 Banana Almond Soft-Serve Sundae from Shimmering Sips

-We love almost everything from Shimmering Sips and we especially love that this sundae is approved for vegetarians and dairy free friends alike.
-If you’ve had nice-cream before( that’s right- NICE cream) it’s the same concept here, topped with chocolate almond streusel and fresh berries.
-The reason it didn’t exactly make it into our top 15 Food and Wine Festival Favorite Foods is because 1, we ran out of spots; and 2, because if you don’t really like bananas, this won’t be your cup of tea, or ice cream…..While it is very delicious, the banana flavor is very prominent in this sundae.
+We love almost everything from Shimmering Sips and we especially love that this sundae is approved for vegetarians and dairy-free friends alike.
+If you’ve had nice cream before( that’s right- NICE cream) it’s the same concept here, topped with chocolate almond streusel and fresh berries.
+The reason it didn’t exactly make it into our top 15 Food and Wine Festival Favorite Foods is because 1, we ran out of spots; and 2, because if you don’t really like bananas, this won’t be your cup of tea or ice cream…..While it is very delicious, the banana flavor is very prominent in this sundae.

-—-Epcot Food and Wine Festival Foods to Skip—-
+Epcot Food and Wine Festival Foods to Skip

 NY Strip Steak Green Shermoula Flatbread from Morocco

 So we heard all the rage about this new flatbread.
 But let’s set things straight.
 First of all, it’s $9.
-For food and wine festival, that’s a pretty hefty price tag unless you’re getting something as hearty and delicious as the Filet from Canada.
+For food and wine festivals, that’s a pretty hefty price tag unless you’re getting something as hearty and delicious as the Filet from Canada.
 Secondly, we barely got any steak(what I am assuming we paid for) and the pieces we did get were tiny.
-Also to be noted, this is a not a flatbread like we think of similar to a pizza, but more like a wrap.
+Also to be noted, this is not a flatbread like we think of similar to a pizza, but more like a wrap.
 If you’re using a snack credit to buy this, it may be worth it, but otherwise, save yourself $9.

 Frothy Ramen from Japan

 The frothy Ramen was a tough call for us.
 When we shared it on Instagram, we mostly got jokes about it looking like brains.
 So there’s that.
 But after getting over how it looks, the rest of the dish is just confusing.
 The froth is just weird, and the Ramen is served cold.
 While we get it, it’s usually 10000 degrees out during Food and Wine, cold Ramen just didn’t really hit the spot.
-We did, however love the flavors of the broth, so this was a tough call.
-We say skip it unless you’re really feeling adventurous and want to try the festival’s strangest looking dish.
+We did, however, love the flavors of the broth, so this was a tough call.
+We say skip it unless you’re really feeling adventurous and want to try the festival’s strangest-looking dish.